Buddy Holly's crash site

 At the time, they had just finished performing at the Surf Ballroom in Clear Lake.

-Holly, who had performed at eleven locations in eleven days, was reportedly sick and tired of traveling by bus.
+Holly, who had performed at eleven locations in eleven days, was reportedly tired of traveling by bus.

 By that stage, the musicians had been forced to swap vehicles multiple times due to mechanical issues.
-To make matters even worse, the Midwest was freezing cold at that time of year, and none of the buses seemed to have a functioning heating system.
+Furthermore, the Midwest was freezing cold at that time of year, and none of the buses seemed to have a functioning heating system.

 When faced with the prospect of having to take a five-hour drive to Moorhead, Holly decided to hire a private plane instead.